junlong-feng/junlong-feng.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am an Assistant Professor of Economics at the Hong Kong University of Science and Technology.
-I specialize in econometrics, and interested in its intersection with machine learning and causal inference.
+I specialize in econometrics, focusing on nonparametric identification and estimation, causal inference, and high dimensional data.

+I earned my Ph.D in Economics from Columbia University and Bachelor of Economics & B.A in Mathematics from Renmin University of China.